• Skip to primary navigation

 A pan, with Macaroon mixture

 • I've started with an optional but highly recommended step which was toasting the coconut flakes.
-It is always a welcome step in many of my coconut recipes, but if you like your macaroons to be white then do not toast them.
+It is always a welcome step in many of my coconut recipes, but if you like your macaroons to be whiter, then do not toast them.
+Place on a cookie sheet and bake until golden brown.

 A bowl of food, with Macaroon mixture

-• In a big bowl, mix the coconut with lightly beaten eggs and powdered sugar.
+• In a large mixing bowl, mix the coconut with lightly beaten eggs and powdered sugar.

 A bowl of food, with Macaroon mixture and spoon